kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 by a kubectl drain and graceful node shutdown.

 We could quickly introduce this feature to kubectl drain.
-However, we are trying to introduce a new declarative drain API as part of the Node Maintenance KEP, which would use the EvictionRequest API and replace the kubectl drain.
+However, we are trying to introduce a new declarative maintenance API as part of the Specialized Lifecycle Management KEP, which could use the EvictionRequest API and replace the kubectl drain.
 It might not make sense to implement it for kubectl drain, if it is soft-deprecated later.
-We will monitor the progress of the Node Maintenance KEP and decide on the implementation later.
+We will monitor the progress of the Specialized Lifecycle Management KEP and decide on the implementation later.

 A similar situation applies to the Graceful Node Shutdown feature (GNS), but in this case, EvictionRequest alone is insufficient enough to resolve all GNS issues.
-The Node Maintenance feature could play a big significant in making the GNS feature complete.
+The Specialized Lifecycle Management (SLM) feature could play a significant role in making the GNS feature complete.
 A new KEP should be opened to improve the GNS as there are many points that have to be solved.
 How graceful the shutdown should be?
+Do we need a new EvictionRequest type(s) or eviction timeout/deadline?
-Do we need a new EvictionRequest type(s) or eviction timeout/deadline? should we outsource the drain logic from the kubelet to the Node Maintenance controller, or should we let kubelet work as is but communicate through the NodeMaintenance object?
+Should we outsource the drain logic from the kubelet to the mode maintenance controller, or should we let kubelet work as is but communicate through  SLM?
 Is additional configuration needed for the GNS?

 The ecosystem has many [node drain solutions](https://github.com/atiratree/kube-enhancements/blob/improve-node-maintenance/keps/sig-apps/4212-declarative-node-maintenance/README.md#motivation) that would benefit from the increased safety nad smoother, more capable eviction.
 Adoption depends